 How to spot it: git log --name-only -1 on the latest commit.
 If package.json changed but the lockfile didn’t, this is it.

-2. Local Node version differs from CI
+2. Local Node version is newer than CI

 SyntaxError: Unexpected token 'await'